 In NLP, we take a different approach: phobias begin with specific traumatic episodes in childhood.
 As adults, we can unlearn them.
 This view is also held in Cognitive Behavioural Therapy, but NLP has its own phobia cure technique which I have used many times and which proves very effective.

-The technique is not really one you can do to yourself, otherwise I would outline it here: come to some NLP training and see it yourself.
+The technique is not really one you can do to yourself, otherwise I would outline it here: but come to some NLP training and see it yourself.

 Much of our modern anxiety is based on a nagging fear that we are not in control of our own minds.
 It’s the old gremlin of the Freudian unconscious, full of nasties.
 NLP takes a different approach to treating anxiety.